Abulqosim0227/List-of-books-with-my-own-framework/README.md

 ## Dependencies

-- **Nimbus**: The web framework used for building this application.
+- **Nimbus**: The custom web framework used for building this application.
 - **WhiteNoise**: Serves static files in production.
 - **WebOb**: Provides request and response objects.

 ## Contributing

+Contributions are welcome!
+Follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).